rm-a0/2d-souls/README.md

 - [x] Enemy can bug out and spawn on top of wall when dashing
 - [x] Enemy weapon isnt displayed
 - [ ] Weapon stays displayed after its used
+- [ ] Remove enemies from previous level